Australian Open: History

-Because of Australia's geographic remoteness, very few foreign players entered this tournament in the early 20th century.
+Because of Australia's geographic remoteness, very few foreign players entered the tournament in the early 20th century.
 In the 1920s, the trip by ship from Europe to Australia took about 45 days.
-The first tennis players who came by boats were the US Davis Cup players in November 1946.
+The first tennis players who came by aircraft were the US Davis Cup players in November 1946.
 Even inside Australia, many players could not travel easily.
-When the tournament was held in Perth, no one from Victoria or New South Wales crossed by train, a distance of about 3000 km between the East and West coasts.
+When the tournament was held in Perth, no one from Victoria or New South Wales crossed by train, a distance of about 3000 km between the east and west coasts.
 In Christchurch in 1906, of a small field of 10 players, only two Australians attended and the tournament was won by a New Zealander.

 The first tournaments of the Australasian Championships suffered from the competition of the other Australasian tournaments.
 Before 1905, all Australian states, and New Zealand, had their own championships; the first being organised in 1880 in Melbourne and called the Championship of the Colony of Victoria (later the Championship of Victoria).
 In those years, the best two players – Australian Norman Brookes (whose name is now written on the men's singles cup) and New Zealander Anthony Wilding – almost did not play this tournament.

 Brookes took part once and won in 1911, and Wilding entered and won the competition twice (1906 and 1909).
 Their meetings in the Victorian Championships (or at Wimbledon) helped to determine the best Australasian players.
 Even when the Australasian Championships were held in Hastings, New Zealand, in 1912, Wilding, though three times Wimbledon champion, did not come back to his home country.
 It was a recurring problem for all players of the era.
 Brookes went to Europe only three times, where he reached the Wimbledon Challenge Round once and then won Wimbledon twice.